A-Ahmed100216/Week4_PythonAI/README.md

 * We use it to install external packages such as requests.
 * syntax: ```pip install <name_of_package>```

-## Request
+## Requests
-An example of a package we can install is the requests package.
+* An example of a package we can install is the requests package.
 This enables us to scrape live data from a website.
+* We install using the ```pip install requests``` command.
+Once we have done this, we can import the requests package.
+* Note, the emoji package has also been installed and imported.
+This allows us to use emojis.
 ```python
 import requests
 from emoji import emojize